suchen-sci/spirit-gpu/API.md

     "input": {},
     "webhook": {},
     "policy": {
-        "ttl": 600000
+        "ttl": 900000,
     }
 }
 ```

-- "ttl": Time to live for the request in milliseconds.
-By default, a `sync` request will wait for a maximum of 3 minutes; an `async` request will wait for 10 minutes.
+- `ttl`: Time to live for the request in milliseconds.
+By default, a `sync` request will wait for a maximum of `3 minutes`; an `async` request will wait for `15 minutes`.
 After that, the worker will no longer process the request and will drop it.
 This may happen, for example, if there is only one worker but many requests arrive simultaneously.

+> You can only set the value of `ttl` for `async` requests, but it should less than 24 hours.

 ## Error